The Tale of Two Cities

 • Satan is loosed (Revelation 20:7)

-• The wicked are deceived and attempt an attack on the camp of the saints, the Holy City (Revelation 20:8, 9)
+• The dead who have been raised in this resurrection at the end of the 1,000 years are deceived and attempt an attack on the camp of the saints, the Holy City (Revelation 20:8, 9)

 • They are destroyed (Revelation 20:15)